Development of the hospital-acquired complications (HACs) list

 - A review of the safety literature and hospital incident reports to identify complications that were cited as having a material impact or being preventable

-- Iterative identification of the highest priority complications by a clinical expert reference group – comprising clinicians, key hospital safety experts, clinical administrators and consumer representatives – based on preventability, patient impact (severity), health service impact and clinical priority.
+- Iterative identification of the highest priority complications by a clinical expert reference group – comprising clinicians, key hospital safety experts, clinical administrators and consumer representatives – based on criteria of preventability, patient impact (severity), health service impact and clinical priority.

 The report for this work recommended that the HACs list be supported as a national set of complications for local monitoring and review, subject to broader consultation and testing.

 A proof-of-concept study to explore the validity of using the HACs for quality and safety improvements was undertaken over 2014 and 2015 in seven public and eight private hospitals.
-The study assessed the accuracy and completeness of patient clinical data for over 5,000 hospital records (accuracy testing).
-The study also assessed the feasibility and utility of using the HACs list for monitoring and reporting patient complications using an interactive reporting tool (utility testing).
-The study made the following key conclusions:

 - The general concept of using patient clinical data to derive clinical measures for safety and quality purposes is useful and acceptable to clinicians